 We’re accepting names of individuals interested in our next leadership class.
 Send us your email address and we’ll include you in our mailing list.
 You’ll get to know SDARL and be invited to upcoming events!

-Members of Class X of the South Dakota Agricultural and Rural Leadership Program (SDARL) began their leadership learning journey by exploring their strengths, meeting the …
+Members of Class X of the South Dakota Agricultural and Rural Leadership Program (SDARL) enhanced their communication and collaboration skills during a recent seminar in …

 Lora Berg, Brookings, is the Director of Marketing and Communications for the South Dakota State University College of Agriculture, Food and Environmental Sciences.
 She grew up on a diversified livestock and grain farm near Hurley, S.D., and participated in the family business raising purebred Berkshire hogs, Polled Hereford cattle, Suffolk sheep, corn and soybeans.
 Lora has spent her entire career in agricultural communications.
 Prior to returning to SDSU, she served as the Editor, Managing Editor, Associate Editor and Digital Editor of National Hog Farmer magazine, with additional responsibility for overseeing the magazine’s online presence and 29 electronic newsletters per month.
 She also provided editorial content for BEEF, Hay & Forage Grower and Farm Industry News magazines.
 In addition to being a co-advisor for the SDSU Little International, Lora serves as an advisor for the SDSU Agricultural Communicators of Tomorrow Club and Sigma Alpha Sorority.
 She is an emeritus University of Minnesota Master Gardener and former 4-H leader.
 Lora has a Bachelor of Science degree in Agricultural Journalism and Master of Science degree in Journalism and Mass Communications from SDSU.